Twenkid/Wav2Lip-DFL-SAEHDBW/README.md

  You can avoid this also by changing the encoder back to DIVX, probably XVID etc.

+ You may first make a test run on a short audio,  1 s etc. to see the required DLL version.

  git clone ...
  cd ... dir of the installation or put the DLL of H264 in the current dir (if used)